Andonome/stories/rules.md

 A magical sphere is a *Noun* of some kind, like 'Air', 'Fire', 'Desire', or 'Fate'.
 Mages with those spheres can alter these targets, and enhance spells with a number of modifiers, like 'wide' or 'subtle'.

+### Summary

+1. The caster can spend a number of MP equal to the highest sphere they want to use.
+1. Each MP can be spent on a different enhancement or metamagic.
+1. The spell's potence equals the MP spent on enhancements minus MP spent on metamagic.
+1. Spells with less than a potence of 0 fail.

 ## Spheres

 Each magic sphere is really a Noun.